saitha60/Sai-Aitha-Data-OA/README.md

 # data-oa
 Online Assessments for the Data Team

-# Task List

-There are two assigned tasks, both of which have to be completed, to ensure

-## Data Science: Exploratory Data Analysis on a Consumer Finance Dataset
+# Data Science: Exploratory Data Analysis on a Consumer Finance Dataset

 Exploratory data analysis plays a huge part in quantitative finance.
 Often, in a variety of scenarios, consumer interests, expectations and beliefs play a huge role in deciding major moves for organisations.